Home / Toolbox Talks / Chemical Safety Toolbox Talk for Construction Sites

 1. Store Chemicals Safely

 Always store chemicals in well-ventilated areas, away from heat sources and incompatible substances.
-Use secure, clearly labeled containers to prevent accidents.
+Use secure and clear container labels to prevent accidents.
 Proper storage isn’t just a precaution—it’s a requirement for workplace safety.

 2. Label Everything Clearly